Down Syndrome Aim High Resource Center

 The date for WDSD being the 21st day of the 3rd month, was selected to signify the uniqueness of the triplication (trisomy) of the 21st chromosome which causes Down syndrome.
 The Down Syndrome Aim High Resource Center will be celebrating World Down Syndrome Day with the Random Acts of Kindness Campaign!

-How else can you celebrate World Down Syndrome Day?
+How else can you recognize World Down Syndrome Day?

 Who We Are

 The Down Syndrome Aim High Resource Center at the Center for Disability Services provides parent-to-parent and professional services and support to individuals with Down syndrome and their families.

 We offer support programs, educational services, social events, community events and up-to-date news and resources for families, professionals and individuals.
 We also work to educate the greater community about Down syndrome and to help individuals become self-advocates.